-Large Scale Planned Unit Developments are required to obtain Conceptual Site Plan approval from both the Baldwin County Planning and Zoning Commission and the Baldwin County Commission.
-The following procedure must be completed in order to obtain approval of a Large Scale Planned Unit Development.
+Large Scale Planned Unit Developments are required to obtain Conceptual Site Plan approval from both the Baldwin County Planning and Zoning Commission and, for developments in zoned districts, the Baldwin County Commission.
+The following procedure must be completed to obtain approval of a Large Scale Planned Unit Development.